 Maddock, I.P. & Hill, G. (2007) A Survey of the Fluvial Geomorphology of Worcestershire Rivers.
 Report to Worcestershire County Council and the Earth Heritage Trust.

 Booker, D.J., Goodwin, T.G., Acreman, M.C., Dunbar, M.J., Rivas-Casado, M., Maddock I.P. and Hardy, T.B.
 (2006) Rapid Assessment of the Physical Habitat Sensitivity to Abstraction.
 Interim Technical Report.
 Report to the Environment Agency and the Centre for Ecology and Hydrology.

 Maddock, I.P. & Hill, G. (2005) Rapid Assessment of Physical Habitat Sensitivity to Abstraction ñ Review of habitat mapping methods.
 Report undertaken for the Centre for Ecology and Hydrology (Wallingford).

-Rivas-Casado, M., Maddock, I.P. & Woodget, A.S. (in press.)
-Using Unmanned Aerial Systems for the remote sensing of hydromorphology.
+Rivas-Casado, M., Maddock, I.P. & Woodget, A.S.
+(2020) Using Unmanned Aerial Systems for the remote sensing of hydromorphology.
 In, Green, D. (ed.)
 Unmanned Aerial Remote Sensing: UAS for Environmental Applications.
 CRC Press.